kevbuh/froog/README.md

 my_tensor = Tensor([1,2,3])
 ```

-Notice how we had to import numpy.
-If you want to create a Tensor manually, make sure that it is a Numpy array!
+Notice how we had to import NumPy.
+If you want to create a Tensor manually, make sure that it is a NumPy array!

 <!-- Learn more about ```froog``` Tensors <a href="https://github.com/kevbuh/froog/blob/main/docs/tensors.md">here</a>. -->